LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

         print(oldest_data_from_stream_buffer)
 ```

-Basically that's it, but there are more options:
+Basically that's it, but there are more options.

 ### Convert received raw webstream data into well-formed Python dictionaries with [UnicornFy](https://github.com/LUCIT-Systems-and-Development/unicorn-fy):
 ```